Why do you need to know about predictive eye tracking?

 For example, in usability testing, eye tracking studies help to determine which elements on a web page or advertisement attract the most users’ attention.
 With this knowledge in mind, companies can design more user-friendly webpages and create more effective advertisements.

-In retail, businesses employ it to generate shelf attention analytics and get insights into the buying decision process.
+In retail, businesses employ it to generate shelf attention analytics and get insights into the buying decision process.“The number of tools for website owners can observe how users interact with their website,” comments James Durr auction finance expert at Property Solvers.

 Diagram of customer gaze time evaluation for different products on a shop shelf.
 Eye tracking technology can be used to determine the best product placement strategies on a shelf.